SEN Information Report

 - Deployment of resources for SEND is made in consultation with parents/carers/ the Principal/ Vice-Principal / College Governors and the SENCO on the basis of needs in the College.

-Ms Rebecca Hields is our Primary Transition Co-ordinator and she organises a comprehensive package from Primary to College and ensures students and parents/carers are fully supported
+Ms Rebecca Hields is our Primary Transition Co-ordinator and Assistant Principal she organises a comprehensive package from Primary to our College and ensures students and parents/carers are fully supported

 Sue Murphy, the SENCO, is also involved and visits the feeder primary schools.
 Her role is concerned with gathering information on students with SEND.